Three researchers’ stories: Foot on the brake – about road safety

 “I think it’s important that there’s a balance between a child’s development and their safety.
-Children need to be protected against serious and fatal injuries, but must also have the right to an enabling environment and not to be overprotected.
+Children need to be protected against serious and fatal injuries, but must also have the right to a stimulating environment and not to be overprotected.
 So we do a lot of work looking at how we can adapt the environment to children and not the other way round.

 It’s important for children to be able to get themselves to school on footpaths or cycle paths.
 Unfortunately a lot of people give their children a lift and that’s not good because you then have too many cars around the school.
 In Tanzania, where I am also doing work on ways to reduce road traffic injuries, slow vehicles, pedestrians and cars all circulate together.
 The cars are often old and you can’t always strap yourself in.
 I am working alongside researchers there on mapping the most dangerous roads, and sometimes if I need to take a taxi in Dar es Salaam I have to travel without a safety belt.
 It’s difficult to estimate how many people die on the roads.

 Unfortunately, unless something is done, there will be more road traffic injuries as incomes rise and more people get a car.
-But it’s good to see inexpensive interventions that work, such as the grooves in the asphalt that have been introduced in places such as Ghana.
+But it’s good to see inexpensive interventions that work, such as the rumble strips that have been introduced in places such as Ghana.

 In Sweden, over 30 children die on the roads each year.
 There has been a marked reduction in recent decades, and it is mainly due to safer traffic environments and improvements in children’s car seats.
 But even though children these days are less exposed as road users, road traffic accidents are still the main cause of child fatalities.”

 “I have been bumped into myself”